YoushanLiu/FDFK2D/README.md

 FK: Seismic wavefield modeling using the frequency-wavenumber or propagator matrix method in three-dimensional elastic isotropic media.

-If this software is used in your research, please consider cite one of the following papers.
+If this software is used in your researches, please consider cite one of the following papers.

 - Youshan Liu, Chenglong Wu, Tao Xu, Liang Zhao, Jiwen Teng.
 2024.
 Efficient two-dimensional teleseismic wavefield hybrid simulation method for receiver function analysis.
 Seismological Research Letters, undergoing review.